 When you’re short on time and by yourself, Couchsurfing‘s App (on Android or iOS) is the best option to find some locals to go exploring or to grab a drink.
 There are also lots of tourists like yourself who are looking for good company.
 On the bus back, for example, a girl started chatting to me and it turned up that earlier she had been with another Couchsurfing group, drinking a beer at a place just next to the bus stop!

-Of course, setting up on your own and wandering around is perfectly acceptable, too.
+Of course, setting up on your own and wandering around is perfectly ok, too.
 Maybe even preferable if you wish to have some quiet, before returning to the crowded airport. 🙂

 But anyway, as I was saying, I took to the Couchsurfing app, got on the bus from the airport to Belgrade and was met up by upon my arrival.
 He had also set up a meeting with an American guy, Daniel.